IIIF/training/iiif-5-day-workshop/day-two/presentation-api-building-a-manifest.md

 ### Viewing in a local Mirador Instance

 1. Download the most recent release from here: [https://github.com/ProjectMirador/mirador/releases](https://github.com/ProjectMirador/mirador/releases)
-2. Unzip the package
+1. Unzip the package
-3. In Chrome open the file in the downladed package called example.html
+1. In Chrome open the file in the downloaded package called example.html
   * File->Open File->example.html
-4. Now drop in your custom manifest
+1. Now drop in your custom manifest

 ### Viewing Online in UniversalViewer